kyliechien/-/pulseAndBuzzer/README.md

-buzzer and pulse final version is in this file.
+buzzer final version is in this file.

+pulse12, pulse34 don't use because there are something wrong when combined with other component.

 The file named buzzerTest are that we tried but failed or didn't use, just for record.